Derek Chollet is currently on a leave of absence.

 Prior to joining the Pentagon, Mr. Chollet served at the White House as special assistant to the president and senior director for strategic planning on the National Security Council staff.
 From 2009 to 2011, he was the principal deputy director of Secretary of State Hillary Clinton’s policy planning staff.
 From November 2008 to January 2009, he was a member of the Obama-Biden Presidential Transition Team.

 During the Clinton administration, Mr. Chollet served as chief speechwriter for UN Ambassador Richard Holbrooke, and as special adviser to Deputy Secretary of State Strobe Talbott.
 From 2002 to 2004, he was foreign policy adviser to U.S. Senator John Edwards (D-NC), both on his legislative staff and during the 2004 Kerry-Edwards presidential campaign.

-Mr. Chollet has been a fellow at The Center for a New American Security (CNAS), the Brookings Institution, the Center for Strategic and International Studies (CSIS), and the American Academy in Berlin.
-He has been a visiting scholar and adjunct professor at The George Washington University and an adjunct associate professor at Georgetown University.
-He also assisted former Secretaries of State James A. Baker III and Warren Christopher with the research and writing of their memoirs.
+Mr. Chollet has been a fellow at the Center for a New American Security (CNAS), the Brookings Institution, the Center for Strategic and International Studies (CSIS), and the American Academy in Berlin.
+He has been a visiting scholar and adjunct professor at the George Washington University and an adjunct associate professor at Georgetown University.
+He also assisted former Secretaries of State James A. Baker III and Warren Christopher, as well as Holbrooke and Talbott, with the research and writing of their memoirs.

 He is the recipient of numerous honors and awards, including the U.S. Department of Defense Medal for Distinguished Public Service, the U.S. Secretary of Defense Medal for Outstanding Public Service, the U.S. State Department Superior Honor Award, the Latvia Minister of Defense Medal of Honorary Recognition, and the Lithuania Minister of Defense Medal of Merit.